python/cpython/Doc/tutorial/controlflow.rst

 Small anonymous functions can be created with the :keyword:`lambda` keyword.
 This function returns the sum of its two arguments: ``lambda a, b: a+b``.
-Lambda forms can be used wherever function objects are required.
+Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.
 Semantically, they are just syntactic sugar for a normal function definition.
 Like nested function definitions, lambda functions can reference variables from the containing